 - Pay an additional premium, if required.

 And just like that, your cover is updated.
 These changes can also be completed through the GIO App .

 - How much should I insure my home for?

 - Tips to reduce your home insurance premium

-Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
-Consider the Product Disclosure Statement before making a decision about this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Insurance issued by AAI Limited ABN 48 005 297 807 trading as GIO.
+Consider the Product Disclosure Statement before buying this insurance.
+The Target Market Determination is also available.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.

 The information is intended to be of general nature only.
 Subject to any rights you may have under any law, we do not accept any legal responsibility for any loss or damage, including loss of business or profits or any other indirect loss, incurred as a result of reliance upon the information.
 Please make your own enquiries.